 ‘True’ soaps are produced by mixing animal fats or vegetable fats with a strongly alkaline solution, such as lye (usually sodium hydroxide) or potash (fertilizer potassium).
 As such, from a purely technical standpoint, most modern liquid soaps are not actually soaps.

-Different kinds of soaps
+Different types of soaps

 Technically speaking, most modern soaps are not really soaps.
 They are usually mixtures of petroleum-derived surfactants (e.g., sodium lauryl sulfate) with other chemicals that produce detergents matching the desired use.
 Depending on the type of chemicals you use, you can get very different types of soaps.
 For instance, using potash will yield a liquid soap, while lye will form a hard soap, like what you get in the shape of bars.